albrechs/list-instance-owners/README.md

 `list-instance-owners --region <region>`

 #### Authentication
-list-instance-owners will use the credtials stored in ~/.aws/credentials for the active AWS profile or role based authentication
+list-instance-owners will use the credtials stored in ~/.aws/credentials for the active AWS profile, or role based authentication